 The Tipsy Texan, for instance, is a wonder.
 I watched as owner Aaron Franklin himself sliced a huge piece off a hunk of glorious brisket.
 Then he chopped the beef into glistening, bite-sized chunks.
 While I restrained myself from jumping over the counter, Franklin put this pile of moist brisket on a piece of butcher paper and slid it to his second in command.
 The brisket then went onto a large white bun that already contained a base of purple coleslaw and thinly sliced pickles.
 Slices of sausage get laid atop the brisket (meat on meat!), and finally the top bun secures it all in place.

 This sandwich tastes like everything that is good.
-The moist, smokey brisket is some of the best, if not the very best, you'll ever have.
+The moist, smoky brisket is some of the best, if not the very best, you'll ever have.
 The slow cooked sausage is marbled with fat.
 Briny pickles and tangy, creamy coleslaw cut the fat.
 Even the bun was somehow above average: mildly sweet and soft, unobtrusive but good enough that you'll eat it even when there's no filling left.